phamcongthuy/challenge/vote/sms-sent.markdown

   function showErrorMessage(message) {
     console.log('showErrorMessage: ' + message)

-    if (message === "Wrong phone number or verification code.") message = "That verification code isn’t quite right.
-Please try entering it again."
+    if (message === "Wrong phone number or verification code.") {
+      message = "That verification code isn’t correct or may have expired.
+Please try entering it again or"
+      document.getElementById('resend').style.display = 'inline'
+    }

     if (message === "Invalid request body.
 All and only of client_id, credential_type, username, otp, realm are required.") message = "Please enter the verification code that we sent you."